ekbann/sparc-compiler/README.md

 * Alfred V. Aho et. al., “Compilers: Principles, Techniques, and Tools” Addison-Wesley.
 * John R. Levine et. al., “lex & yacc” Second Edition, O'Reilly & Associates.
 * Richard M. Stallman, “GNU Emacs Manual.”
 Free Software Foundation.

+#### Design Notes
+Summary of the important aspects of my compiler:

+* All 'external_decls' are assigned 'modifier' type 'EXTERN' unless specifically defined in the source code.
+* I added a new debug directive, 'debug(node_dump_on)' and its counterpart 'debug(node_dump_off)', which keeps track of the creation of new syntax tree nodes.
+The output format of a sample node is:

+    node_type: = [104576]
+         left:   LEAF [106304]
+        right:   NODE [104640]

+The number in square brackets is a pointer to that specific node.
+At the end of parsing the source code, this directive outputs the pointer to the 'ROOT' of the program syntax tree, e.g.

+    syntax tree root = [138368]

+This allows the user to manually reconstruct the syntax tree to verify if the syntax tree was constructed properly.
+Another simpler way is to use the directive "debug(statement_dump)".